Music Program Faculty

 MUS 272 – Advanced Music Production

 Mark Popeney is a composer whose music spans many styles and media.
-His music has been performed by such groups as Ensemble Signal, the USC Thornton Symphony, and the Tuscaloosa New Music Collective.
-His musical, irl (In Real Life) was premiered by Hooligan Theater Company in 2011.
-Mark’s music can be heard at https://soundcloud.com/mpopeney
+His music has been performed by such groups as Ensemble Signal, the USC Thornton Symphony, the Tuscaloosa New Music Collective, the University Chorale of Boston College, and more.
+Learn more at markpopeney.com

-Mark is an avid singer, guitarist, and producer, and is a founding member of the rock quintet Dream Hydra (https://soundcloud.com/dream-hydra and http://dreamhydra.com)
+Mark is an avid singer, guitarist, and producer, and is a founding member of the bands The Slackademics and Dream Hydra.

 Mark received his Doctor of Musical Arts in Composition from the University of Southern California Thornton School of Music in 2012, where he studied with Stephen Hartke and Donald Crockett.
 Mark earned his Master’s degree from the University of California, Los Angeles in 2007, studying with David Lefkowitz and Ian Krouse, and his Bachelor’s degree in 2004 from the University of California, Berkeley.